MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md

 Secure Sockets Layer (SSL) certificates are required to secure a Service Fabric cluster and all the applications that are deployed.
 For your production and sandbox workloads, we recommend that you acquire certificates from a certificate authority (CA) such as [DigiCert](https://www.digicert.com/ssl-certificate/), [Comodo](https://ssl.comodo.com/), [Symantec](https://www.websecurity.symantec.com/ssl-certificate), [GoDaddy](https://www.godaddy.com/web-security/ssl-certificate), or [GlobalSign](https://www.globalsign.com/en/ssl/).
 If your domain is set up with [AD CS](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc772393(v=ws.10)), you can use the Microsoft setup scripts to create the templates and certificates.
 Each certificate must contain a private key that was created for key exchange, and it must be exportable to a Personal Information Exchange (.pfx) file.

 Self-signed certificates can be used only for testing purposes.
 For the sake of convenience, the setup scripts that are provided in LCS include scripts that generate and export self-signed certificates.
-If you're using self-signed scripts, you will be instructed to run the creation scripts during later steps in this article.
+If you're using self-signed scripts, you are instructed to run the creation scripts during later steps in this article.
 As has been mentioned, these certificates can be used only for testing purposes.

 > [!IMPORTANT]
 > Microsoft plans to discontinue support for the generation of self-signed certificates through the setup scripts, in favor of automatic certificate creation through AD CS.